Paramount+ has quietly upgraded more movies to 4K, HDR and Dolby Atmos

 HD Report confirmed that, on a Sony Bravia 4K HDR TV via Apple TV 4K and the Paramount+ app, movies including Skyfall, Annihilation and Star Trek: Into Darkness are now available in 4K.
 At the time of writing, Intersteller and World War Z have yet to receive the 4K upgrade, so fingers crossed there...

-And more titles are streaming in Dolby Atmos, too, if your home cinema set-up supports it.
+And more titles are streaming in Dolby Atmos, too.
 Consult the list below (where “DV” stands for Dolby Vision, although your TV may display HDR or HDR10).

 Annihilation – 4K DV Atmos